Which of the following organelles is responsible for producing AT... | Channels for Pearson+

 1

-Step 1: Understand the function of ATP in eukaryotic cells.
-ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various cellular processes.
+Step 1: Understand the role of ATP in cellular function.
+ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes such as muscle contraction, active transport, and chemical reactions.

-Step 2: Review the role of organelles in energy production.
-The mitochondrion is the organelle responsible for producing ATP through cellular respiration, specifically in the process of oxidative phosphorylation.
+Step 2: Review the function of each organelle listed in the question.
+The nucleus stores genetic material and regulates gene expression, lysosomes are involved in breaking down waste and cellular debris, and the Golgi apparatus modifies, sorts, and packages proteins and lipids for transport.

-Step 3: Compare the functions of the listed organelles: Lysosomes are involved in digestion and waste processing, the Golgi apparatus modifies and packages proteins, and the endoplasmic reticulum is involved in protein and lipid synthesis.
-None of these are directly responsible for ATP production.
+Step 3: Learn the specific function of mitochondria.
+Mitochondria are known as the 'powerhouses' of the cell because they produce ATP through a process called cellular respiration.
+This involves breaking down glucose and other molecules in the presence of oxygen to generate energy.

 Watch next